 Under the extant standard, some firms treat rebuttal as a routine exercise.
 The entity has simple revenue streams and limited management incentives tied to revenue, so the presumption is rebutted.
 Under the revised standard, the bar is higher.
 You need to demonstrate not only that the entity has simple revenue streams but also that no fraud risk factors related to revenue recognition are present.
 The emphasis has shifted from developing a rebuttal argument to evaluating whether the specific circumstances genuinely support one.

 This will affect a significant number of engagements.
-The AFM's 2023 fraud risk analysis review found that the presumed fraud risk in revenue recognition was "often not recognised" across the 32 audits reviewed.
+The AFM’s 2023 fraud risk analysis review found that the presumed fraud risk in revenue recognition was “often not recognised” across the 32 audits reviewed.
 The revised standard directly responds to that finding.
+Honestly, the rebuttal conversation has always been uncomfortable: nobody wants to be the person who argues the presumption should stay when the EP has already decided to rebut it.
+The revised standard at least gives you something concrete to point to.

 Who needs to be in the room